How to Keep Your Dorm Clean

 Take out the papers and the trash!

 Empty your trash bin regularly.
-Chances are it’s a pretty small container, so taking out the trash daily will not only keep your room smelling better, but it’s healthier, keeps bugs and rodents away, and just...looks better!
+Chances are it’s a pretty small container, Make your own candles, but it’s healthier, keeps bugs and rodents away, and just...looks better!
 Leftover food and grime from cooking or washing should be taken out immediately.

 Clean up spills, stains, and crumbs immediately